devopness/devopness/docs/servers/get-server-status.md

 1. On Devopness, navigate to a project then select an environment
 1. Find the `Servers` card
 1. Click the `View` in the `Servers` card to see a list of existing `Servers`
-1. In the list of servers, find the server you want to start and click `DETAILS`
+1. In the list of servers, find the server you want to inspect and click `DETAILS`
 1. On the upper-right corner of the server details view click `ACTIONS`
 1. Use the drop-down menu to choose `Status`
 1. Wait for the `Server:Get-status` action to be completed